MSegalaEQ/rock-paper-scissors-neuralnplay/README.md

 # Rock-paper-scissors Neural Network Play Generator

 ## Intro
 This is a proposed solution for the [challenge project](https://www.freecodecamp.org/learn/machine-learning-with-python/machine-learning-with-python-projects/rock-paper-scissors) from the freecodecamp.org course *"Machine Learning with Python"*.
 The challenge is essentially about predicting the opponent's plays in a rock-paper-scissors game.
 The objective of this challenge is to achieve a win rate of at least 60% in one thousand matches against each of four different artificial inteligence play generators.
 To accomplish this, a neural network prediction method was used.
+This is a time series problem, whose predictor values are dependent on each other.

 The challenge project consist of three Python script files: